singh-man/books/crackingTheCoding/02_linkedLists.md

 We do the following:

-1. We add 7 and 5 first,getting a result of 12.
-2 becomes the first node in our linked list,and we"carry" the
-1 to the next sum.
+1. We add 7 and 5 first, getting a result of 12.
+2 becomes the first node in our linked list, and we "carry" the 1 to the next sum.
 ```
 List: 2 -> ?
 ```
-2. We then  add 1 and 9, as well as the "carry;' getting a result of 11.
-1 becomes the second element of our linked list, and we carry the 1 to the next sum.
+2. We then  add 1 and 9, as well as the "carry", getting a result of 11.1 becomes the second element of our linked list, and we carry the 1 to the next sum.

 ```
 List: 2 -> 1 -> ?
 ```

-3. Finally, we add 6, 2 and our"carrY:'to get 9.This becomes the final element of our linked list.
+3. Finally, we add 6, 2 and our "carrY", to get 9.
+This becomes the final element of our linked list.
 ```
 List: 2 -> 1 -> 9.
 ```